The Open Direct System is one single system that operates in two distinct ways:

 The Open Direct System uses a single domestic water heater for space heating and domestic hot water, eliminating the need for a boiler.
 The low operating temperatures of radiant heating allow the use of state-of-the-art “condensing” domestic water heaters which are 95 percent efficient.
 The summertime cooling feature is free and actually lowers the costs of heating domestic hot water (see diagram).

-The Open Direct System is extremely simple and simplicity costs less.
+Our Open Direct System is extremely simple and simplicity costs less.
 Consider, for example, a 2,500 sq. ft. house with two zones.
-The cost for underfloor materials, pumps and controls is approximately $4,300.
-Add to this the price of high-efficiency Polaris water heater (no boiler is needed) and the cost totals $7,500, an unbeatable price for a high-quality system.
+Underfloor materials, pumps and controls will cost you approximately $4,300.
+Add a high-efficiency Polaris water heater (no boiler is needed) and the cost totals $7,500, an unbeatable price for a high-quality system.

-Besides keeping initial costs low, this translates into greater reliability.
+Besides keeping initial costs low, a simpler system translates into greater reliability.

 Major components are all made of stainless steel or polyethylene plastic and should last a lifetime.
-And our components are backed by exceptionally strong warranties.
+Additionally, our components are backed by exceptionally strong warranties.

 Click here to see how the open direct system can make use of solar energy.